react-native-google-signin/docs/docs/troubleshooting.md

 ## iOS

+### Sign in result is `cancelled` even though the user did not cancel the flow

+Make sure you're not presenting the sign-in flow while a modal (e.g. with a loading indicator) is already presented.

-### On iOS the app crashes when tapping Sign In button
+### The app crashes when tapping the Sign In button

-Along with "Your app is missing support for the following URL schemes" error in console.
+Along with "Your app is missing support for the following URL schemes" error in Xcode console.

 Your `Url Schemes` configuration is incorrect.